HarshSingh-01/flask-blog-website/README.md

 # Blog Website
 This a blog website project.
 This allows users to create their own blogs, users can post their blog either public or private.
+The project's backend is written in Python Flask with SQL data base.
+The front-end is written on HTML, CSS and BootStrap.

 ## How to use <br/>
 ### 1. Clone repostitory <br/>